jvel64/GAExample1/README.md

 # GAExample1
-1st GitHub repo*changed More info*
+1st GitHub repo*changed More info.
+Even more info*